mprestin77/oci-container-instances/README.md

 docker build -t transcoder . --no-cache

-Check that the container image was successfully:
+Check that the container image was created on the local machine:

 docker images